-FPT_SKP_EXT.1 Protection of TSF Data (for reading of all symmetric keys) Hierarchical to: No other components.
+FPT_SKP_EXT.1 Protection of TSF Data (for reading of all symmetric keys)

+Hierarchical to: No other components.

+Dependencies: No other components.

 FPT\SKP\EXT.1.1 The TSF shall prevent reading of all pre-shared keys, symmetric keys, and private keys.